This is a guide covering the blue hour.

 What is Blue Hour?

-When photographing cityscapes, it is, of course, the most wonderful time.
+When photographing cityscapes, blue hour is, of course, the most wonderful time.
 You must be wondering if you have a photographer buddy who still packs up and leaves after sunset.

 What would they be doing at this time?
 The answer is to frame the Blue Hour.